Self-Managed VPS vs Managed VPS: Which is Right for You?

 What is a managed VPS?

 A managed VPS is a hosting service where your hosting provider handles all the technical aspects of server administration for you.
+Unlike self-managed VPS hosting, this setup doesn’t require deep technical knowledge or constant monitoring on your part.

 Managed VPS

-Key features of VPS in managed hosting
+Key features of managed VPS hosting

 • Includes server setup where your hosting provider installs the operating system, control panel and basic configurations.